Does Uncle Sam Really Want You and Your ADHD?

 Can you join the military with ADHD?
 The policy regarding enlistment has changed.
 Learn about the newly revised standards.

-America’s armed services have been in the spotlight in recent months, because of the continuing conflict in Iraq and also because of how the conflict has decreased recruiting efforts.
-One aspect of military policy continues to go largely unmentioned in the media’s coverage of America’s armed services: an ongoing — and unwarranted — discrimination against people with attention deficit disorder (ADHD or ADD).
-So, can you join the military with ADHD or not?
+One aspect of military policy goes largely unmentioned in the media’s coverage of America’s armed services: an ongoing — and unwarranted — discrimination against people with attention deficit disorder (ADHD or ADD).

 ADHD has long been one of the most restricted categories when it comes to enlisting for military service.
 Although ADHD by itself does not disqualify a person from the military, it places significant restrictions on being able to enlist.
 Having ADHD may also restrict the individual from certain duties or positions (this is determined on a case-by-case basis).

 It’s too bad that such restrictions are in place, because military service is often an excellent option for people with ADHD.
 After all, many people with ADHD do well in highly structured environments and thrive on activity.
 It’s hard to imagine an environment that provides more structure and activity than military service.

 Changes in military policy regarding enlistment and ADHD are encouraging.
 Under guidelines in effect prior to 2004, a history of ADHD diagnosis or treatment was enough to disqualify a person from military service unless the individual could obtain a special waiver.